 PARIS MAYORS BORN OUTSIDE OF FRANCE

-2 — Jean-Baptiste Fleuriot-Lescot (Belgium) and Anne Hidalgo (Spain)
+2 — Jean-Baptiste Fleuriot-Lescot (Belgium) & Anne Hidalgo (Spain)

 NUMBER OF MAYORS NEARLY KILLED BY FLAMING CONCORDE JETS